sneha12jyoti/Algo-Tree/README.md

 * Just mention the issue against which the pull request is open by writing ```Fixes #(your issue number)``` in the description of the pull request
 * Do not update the [README.md](README.md).

+## 📌 How to Contribute

+To contribute to this project:
+1. Fork the repository
+2. Clone the forked repo
+3. Create a new branch
+4. Make your changes
+5. Commit and push
+6. Open a pull request

+Please follow the [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.

 ## Guidelines for code base :
 * Use **1 tab or 4 spaces** indentation.
 * Add the **description** of your algorithm using multi-line comments at the starting of the code.